 Evaluators rate test takers in real time.
 During the test, each evaluator writes comments based on the evaluation criteria.
 At the end of the test, the candidate leaves the room and each evaluator independently rates the prospective GSI using the holistic rating scale.
 Evaluators then discuss the linguistic strengths and weaknesses of the candidate to reach a final rating.

 A candidate’s performance on the entire test is evaluated and all tasks are taken into consideration.
-This means that tasks are not rated separately, and candidates do not pass or fail the test based on performance on only one task.
-Additionally:
+This means that tasks are not rated separately, and candidates do not pass or fail the test based on performance of only one task.

 - candidates are not rated relative to each other